aminoa/blog/content/posts/switch-emulation/index.md

 On October 1st 2024, GDKChan took down the Ryujinx organization from GitHub after contact with Nintendo.

+As you will see, emulation and reverse engineering law are intertwined legally.

 (Show notice of Yuzu site image)

 ## Table of Contents